 Any student who has received sanctions, conditions, and/or restrictions may appeal the disciplinary decision made by a Judicial Officer.
-Students may also appeal a decision denying readmission to the university or reregistration of a student organization.
-Failure to file a written request for an appeal within eight university working days from the date of the decision letter will render the original decision final and conclusive.
+Students may also appeal a decision denying readmission to the university or re-registration of a student organization.
+Failure to file a written request for an appeal within eight (8) university working days from the date of the decision letter will render the original decision final and conclusive.

 - 2. Grounds for Appeal - a.
-Appeals must be based on: - 1.
-Issues of substantive or procedural errors which were prejudicial and which were committed during the disciplinary process. - 2.
-Newly discovered relevant information that was not available at the administrative or committee hearing. - b.
+Appeals must be based on: - $1. \ \ Procedural\, error\, which fundamentally\, affected\, the\, decision.$ - 2.
+Substantive error, i.e., the sanction(s) is not consistent with the gravity of the misconduct. - Newly discovered relevant information that was not available at the hearing and is sufficient to change the decision. - b.
 The specific questions to be addressed on appeal are: - 1.
-Were the procedures of the Code of Student Conduct followed? - 2.
-If a procedural error was committed, were the rights of the student or student organization materially violated so as to effectively deny the student or student organization a fair hearing? - 3.
+Were the procedures of the Code of Student Conduct followed? - 2 If a procedural error was committed, were the rights of the student or student organization materially violated so as to effectively deny the student or student organization a fair hearing? - 3.
 Was the hearing conducted in a way that permitted the student or student organization's student representative adequate notice and the opportunity to present information? - 4.
-Would the newly discovered information presented at the hearing be sufficient to change the decision? - 3.
-Notification of Appeal - The appeal must be made in writing in sufficient detail to inform the Judicial Officer or the University Discipline Appeals Committee of the grounds for appeal.
+Would the newly discovered information presented at the hearing be sufficient to change the decision?

+3. Notification of Appeal

+The appeal must be made in writing in sufficient detail to inform the Judicial Officer or the University Discipline Appeals Committee of the grounds for appeal.
 The appeal is not intended to afford a rehearing of the case.
-This process serves to review the written content and validity of the appeal submitted by the student, the record of the case and decision making procedures.
-The student may choose to appeal a hearing outcome to either a Judicial Appeals Officer or the University Discipline Appeals Committee. - Administrative or University Discipline Committee Hearing Appeal Procedures - The student desiring to appeal an administrative or committee hearing decision has eight university working days from date of the decision letter to prepare and submit a written appeal to the Judicial Appeals Officer indicating whether an Administrative or University Discipline Committee hearing is desired.
+This process serves to review the written content and validity of the appeal submitted by the student, the record of the case, decision making procedures, and consideration of newly discovered information, if any.
+The student may choose to appeal a hearing outcome to either a Judicial Appeals Officer or the University Discipline Appeals Committee.

+Administrative or University Discipline Committee Hearing Appeal Procedures

+The student desiring to appeal an administrative or committee hearing decision has eight (8) university working days from date of the decision letter to prepare and submit a written appeal to the Judicial Appeals Officer indicating whether an administrative or University Discipline Committee hearing is desired.
 The Judicial Appeals Officer or the University Discipline Appeals Committee will review materials relevant to the case in the written appeal.
-The Judicial Appeals Officer or University Discipline Appeals Committee may:
+The Judicial Appeals Officer or University Discipline Appeals Committee may choose to do one or more of the following: